eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

   - For recommended values for common registries, see the [examples](#examples).
 6. Click **Select a Push Registry** to determine which registry you use to push Codewind style projects to.

-## Codewind image registry guidance
-When you run Codewind on Kubernetes for Codewind style projects, Codewind uses [`buildah`](https://github.com/containers/buildah) to build container images from Dockerfiles and to push the images to an image registry that you specify.
-Use the **Image Registry Manager** in your Codewind IDE to configure the registry to use.

-Use any registry as long as `buildah` and the node that Codewind is running on can resolve the registry hostname.
-If `buildah` cannot resolve the registry hostname, `buildah` cannot push your projects to the registry, and deployment on Kubernetes is prevented.

 ## Examples:
 These examples show recommended values for common registries.
 The following deployment registries are tested and verified with Codewind: